WianGertenbach/WianGertenbach/README.md

 Web Developer | Designer | Engineer
 -----------------------------------

 I am a qualified electrical and electronic engineer currently working as a cyber security specialist.
 My goal is to solve problems, and the best way I figured I could do that is through system design and development.
 I'm currently embarking on a journey to learn full stack web development, which I believe will aid me in this endeavor.
-I run a startup business, SysTX, where I provide custom web solutions to businesses.
+I run a startup business, RespawnTX, a computer and gaming hardware trading platform.

 * 🌍  I'm based in South Africa
 * ✉️  You can contact me at [wianpgertenbach@gmail.com](mailto:wianpgertenbach@gmail.com)